What do you think of when you see a puzzle piece?

 Society today screams at us that we can do it all and be all the pieces of the puzzle ourselves.

 We were intended to use our uniqueness to benefit others and be part of the bigger picture of God’s kingdom.

 In observing the unique nature of puzzle pieces, I realize they are all different, some more so than others.
 They have different boundaries, different colors, different ways of connecting with other pieces, and different places they fit to make the puzzle come together.

 Likewise, we all have different perspectives and roles.
 One is not better than the other, but all are needed to connect and finish the bigger picture.
 Only when the bigger picture comes together is the image on the puzzle finally revealed.

 Unity in the body of Christ happens when we allow others to use their God-given gifts to minister to one another.
 We have to be careful not to think others are to be just like us.
 No person is like another, just like no homeschool mom is like another homeschool mom.
 We all need to be just like Christ in the unique way He is making us as part of His kingdom.

 Only by allowing God to shape and mold us can we fit into the exact place He has for us.
 This may mean we are ”rubbing shoulders” with some unexpected people and being called to come together with others who are not at all like us.
 That is okay.

 Coming together in our uniqueness is what sets us apart from the world.
 We choose not to fall into comparison traps or in judging others on their walk with God.

 Instead, we strive only to be like Christ.
 That is when we each fit perfectly in the kingdom and perfectly into God’s bigger picture.

 Would like to be part of a community of special education homeschooling families who will love you as you rub shoulders through the ups and downs of special education homeschooling life?
-Then ask to join the SPED Homeschool Facebook Support Group.
+Then ask to join your regional SPED Strong Tribe or the SPED Homeschool Facebook Support Group.
 I will see you there!